 - The impact the injury has on the life functions of the plaintiff

-Contact the Pacific Attorney Group to find out more about how much your case may be worth.
+Contact the Accident Lawyers to find out more about how much your case may be worth.

 I signed a consent form prior to my medical treatment.
 Can I still file a malpractice suit?